Joshua Dufek: 2021

 Dufek racing in the 2021 Italian F4 Championship at the Red Bull Ring.

 In 2021, Dufek moved to Van Amersfoort Racing, partnering Oliver Bearman and Nikita Bedrin in the Italian and ADAC Formula 4 series.
 His campaign in the former championship began in similar fashion to his 2020 season, having to wait for a podium until the eighth race of the season at Vallelunga.
 He scored another podium in Imola, and went on to make a bold call to switch to rain tyres during the final race at the Red Bull Ring, which allowed him to charge to second place.
 His weekend of the season would come in Mugello: after having taken all three pole-positions of the event in qualifying, Dufek finished second in the first race and came out victorious in race 2, having lost the lead at the start but taking it back after overtakes on Oliver Bearman and Sebastián Montoya.
-The Swiss ended his season in the Italian championship in seventh place after amassing 154 points.
+Dufek ended his season in the Italian championship in seventh place after amassing 154 points.

 Dufek racing in the 2021 ADAC Formula 4 Championship at the Red Bull Ring.

 In the German championship, Dufek would get his first podium in a VAR podium lockout in race 2 at Zandvoort, finishing second.
 Dufek then went on to have two further races in which he narrowly missed out on taking victory, losing out in back-to-back races at the Hockenheimring and Nürburgring to Luke Browning and Tim Tramnitz respectively.
 His ADAC F4 season also ended with him sat in seventh, having skipped the fourth round at the Sachsenring.